Social Work Licensure in Pennsylvania

 Social workers must earn a degree from an accredited school or program.
 At the institutional level, schools can apply for either regional or national accreditation.
 The U.S. Department of Education recognizes all six of the nation's regional accreditors, plus several national accreditors.
 To qualify for federal student aid, and for many schools to accept transfer credit, students must attend a regionally accredited institution.

 Pennsylvania schools are regionally accredited by the Middle States Commission on Higher Education.
 National accreditors tend to evaluate career, vocational, distance, and single-purpose schools.
 For social work programs, students should check for programmatic accreditation by the CSWE, which is recognized across state lines, and the council is the sole accreditor recognized by the Council on Higher Education Accreditation for social work programs.
-To begin your search, explore the following directory which lists accredited social work programs in Pennsylvania and nationwide.

 What Can You Do With a Social Work Degree?